-Kirk can be reached at email@example.com or (907) 274-0181.
+Kirk can be reached at email@example.com or at 907-274-0181.

 Emily is ACLT’s Director of Communications & Development.
 Emily learned how to story-tell through an education in the arts, and has been seeking opportunities to make good stories since.
-Some of her most story-worthy jobs have included selling merchandise for touring bands, teaching Shakespeare with the Royal Shakespeare Company to youth in Detroit, and delivering wine to Disney executives.
-Emily holds 9 years of experience in both corporate and non-profit communications, events, & media relations, as well as ongoing experience eating sour candy while working on grants.
+Some of her most story-worthy jobs have included selling merchandise for touring bands, teaching Shakespeare to youth in Detroit, and delivering wine to Disney executives.
+Emily holds 10+ years of experience in communications, fundraising, events, & media relations, as well as ongoing experience eating sour candy while working on grants.
 Emily is elated to now be shaping the story of Anchorage’s best neighborhoods through ACLT.
 She escapes her desk by using the roads and trails around her and getting out of town every chance she gets.

 Emily can be reached at firstname.lastname@example.org or (907) 865-5211.